communications-mining

 --local-files-prefixPath to store synced emails and bucket sync state.
 Mutually exclusive with --reinfer-api-endpoint and REINFER_API_TOKEN.

---remote-config-ownerProject that owns the remote EWS appliance config file.
+--remote-config-ownerProject that owns the remote Exchange Sync App config file.

---remote-config-keyName of the remote EWS appliance config file.
+--remote-config-keyName of the remote Exchange Sync App config file.

---shard-nameShard name i.e. ews-N to extract shard number from.
+--shard-nameShard name, which is uipath-exchange-sync-app-N, to extract shard number from.
 When running in Kubernetes, you can set it to the pod name.

 --total-shardsThe total number of instances in the appliance cluster.
-When running in Kubernetes, must be set to the same value as the number of instances in the StatefulSet.
+When running in Kubernetes, the parameter must be set to the same value as the number of instances in the StatefulSet.

---restart-on-unrecoverable-errorsIf enabled, unrecoverable failures will result in the entire service being restarted without crashing.
+--restart-on-unrecoverable-errorsIf enabled, unrecoverable failures will cause the entire service to restart without crashing.

 Configuration parameters

-See the table below for a list of available configuration parameters.
-You can learn more about writing the EWS appliance configuration file here.
+The following table a list of available configuration parameters.
+To learn more about writing the Exchange Sync App configuration file, check the Configuration section.

-poll_message_sleepHow long to wait between individual emails in a batch, in seconds.
-Default: 0.1.
+poll_message_sleepThe waiting time between individual emails in a batch, in seconds.
+The default is 0.1.

 max_concurrent_uploadsNumber of concurrent uploads to Communications Mining, between 0 and 32.
-Default: 8.
+The default is 8.

-emails_per_folderMax number of emails to fetch from each folder per batch, between 1 and 100,000.
-Default: 2520.
-This setting allows the appliance to make progress on all folders evenly in case there is a very large folder.
+emails_per_folderMaximum number of emails to fetch from each folder per batch, between 1 and 100,000.
+The default is 2520.
+This setting allows the Exchange Sync App to make progress on all folders evenly in case there is a very large folder.

 mailboxesList of mailboxes to fetch.
-See here for an explanation of how to configure the mailboxes.
+For more details on how to configure the mailboxes, check the Configuration section.

-audit_emailIf you have configured the appliance with a remote config, Communications Mining will send an email to this address whenever the config is updated.
-Default: None.
+audit_emailIf you have configured the appliance with a remote config, Communications Mining sends an email to this address whenever the config is updated.
+The default is None.

 Was this page helpful?